Car Loan Process: How Does an Auto Loan Work in the Philippines?

 • RCBC Auto Loan Calculator[8]

-Using PSBank’s Auto Loan calculator, let’s try a sample computation:
+Using Security Bank’s car loan calculator, let’s try a sample computation:

 Researching and comparing auto loans in the Philippines allows you to determine which is best for your budget.
 Specifically, check the interest rate, loan amount, down payment, and repayment terms of different lenders.

 Consider also the type of vehicle you can take out loans for.
-RCBC, PSBank, Security Bank, and China Bank Savings offer loans for both brand-new and secondhand cars for personal or business use.
+Security Bank, RCBC, PSBank, BPI, EastWest, and China Bank Savings offer loans for brand-new and secondhand cars for personal and business use.

 Banks set different maximum age limits for used cars, too.
 For example, Security Bank accommodates vehicles up to 11 years old.